Basil (Ocimum basilicum) is a versatile herb commonly used in cooking.

 12. Transplant Shock

-Basil plants can go into shock when they are transplanted.
+Basil can go into shock when they are transplanted, a common phenomenon in gardening.
 This is a normal reaction and nothing to worry about.

-When a plant is transplanted, it may experience stress due to changes in its environment, such as changes in temperature, light levels, or soil conditions.
+When transplanted, a plant may experience stress due to environmental changes, such as temperature, light levels, or soil conditions.

-As a result, the plant may exhibit symptoms of shock, including yellowing leaves.
-However, with proper care and adjustments to the new conditions, the plant should recover and resume healthy growth.
+As a result, the plant may exhibit symptoms of shock, including yellowing.
+However, Basil should recover and resume healthy growth with proper care and adjustments to the new conditions.

 Helping Basil Recover from Transplanting